 4.2 Application and Approval Process

-b.
+c.
 The candidate shall supply a recent curriculum vita that highlights activities relevant to their time at Boise State.
-The CV is circulated to the members of the candidate’s Department.
+The CV is circulated to the members of the candidate’s department.

-d.
-The Department Chair shall forward the candidate’s curriculum vita, results of the Departmental vote, and the Department Chair’s recommendation to the College Dean.

 e.
+The Department Chair shall forward the results of the Departmental vote and the Department Chair’s recommendation to the faculty member.

-The Dean shall make a recommendation and forward the package to the Provost’s Office no later than 5 PM on April 1 for recognition in the Spring Commencement or November 1 for Winter Commencement.
+g.
+The form will be routed through the approval process, first to the College Dean and then the Provost.
+Final approval must be received by Human Resources no later than 5 PM on April 1 for recognition in the Spring Commencement or November 1 for Winter Commencement.

-f.
-The Provost will send the submission to Human Resources for processing, and all required notifications will then be sent to the employee, the relevant departments, and the Emeriti Guild.
+h.
+Human Resources will notify the employee, the relevant departments, the Provost’s Office, and and the Emeriti Guild.